TankEngine-ish/Basic-Node.js-Express-Project/README.md

 ```
   node index.js
 ```

 to start the server on localhost:8080.
+*localhost:8080/about*  is a valid page.

-*localhost:8080/about* and *localhost:8080/contact-me* are valid pages.
+*localhost:8080/contact-me* is a valid page.

 *localhost:8080/about-me* is non-existing and will throw a 404 error.